MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-allocate-costs-income.md

 The allocation features can be used with recurring general journals and in fixed assets journals.
 <!--You can also distribute the cost or revenue of a line to an intercompany partner when you post a sales or purchase document.
 When you post the document, a line will be posted in your general journal, and a corresponding line will be created in the intercompany outbox.-->

 The following procedures describe how to prepare to allocate costs in a recurring general journal by defining allocation keys.
 When allocation keys are defined, you complete and post the journal like any other recurring general journal.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).

 ## <a name="to-set-up-allocation-keys"></a>To set up allocation keys